 Historic surroundings – Silk, Soho

-It would have been a damn shame not to keep a courthouse that saw the likes of Mick Jagger, John Lennon and even Oscar Wilde in the dock intact, so I’m grateful to this Hilton hotel for using it to house their Asian-fusion restaurant.
+It would have been a damn shame not to keep intact a courthouse that saw the likes of Mick Jagger, John Lennon and even Oscar Wilde in the dock, so I’m grateful to this Hilton hotel for using it to house their Asian-fusion restaurant.

 Other than the large, gold-plated Buddhas behind the bar, the room remains a classic courtroom setting with the original bench, witness stand and dock from its days as Great Marlborough Street Magistrates Court.